pyther/pyther.github.io/_posts/2020-05-03-bypass-att-gateway-openwrt.markdown

 Take a moment and identify the **Mac Address** and **Serial Number** of the AT&T Gateway/Router.
 This information can be found on the back of the AT&T Router.

-Note: These instructions are specific to OpenWRT but should be adaptable to any Linux based OS.
+Note: These instructions are specific to OpenWrt but should be adaptable to any Linux based OS.

 ### Physical Connections
 For this setup, you will need a total of 3 NICs.
 If you lack a third interface,